MllrB/-milestone-project-1/readme.md

 * Easily accessible contact information
 * Some information about the company
 * Some information on the products the company provides

-### User Stories

-##### The Site owner
-* As the site owner, I want to advertise my business in order to attract new business customers
-* As the site owner, I want to provide a way for new customers to contact me to initiate the purchase of a new printer
-* As the site owner I want to direct all users, business or home users, to visit my existing ecommerce shop in order to purchase printer consumables
-* As the site owner I want to provide prospective customers with confidence in our ability to provide a reliable business partner

-##### The Customer
-* As a customer, I want to get a quotation on a new printer for my office
-* As a customer, I want to reduce the workload involved in researching and choosing a new printer
-* As a customer, I want to find the right printer to meet my requirements with the minimum necessary cost of ownership
-* As a customer I want to find a new printer and/or consumables supplier

 ### Wireframes